-- the link speed

-- the maximum PacketSize allowed on the link

-- the timeout for the transfer of two consecutive bytes on a link
+- the link speed - the maximum packet size allowed on the link - the timeout for the transfer of two consecutive bytes on a link

-When there are errors on either side, the original command packet is resent from the sender as described in chapter 3.1.4.3.
+If an error occurs on either side, the original command packet is resent from the sender as described in chapter 3.1.4.3.

-In case of failure the sender should retry 3 times to transmit the packet.
+In case of failure, the sender should retry 3 times to transmit the packet.